Bradley Barcola

-Bradley Jean-Manuel Essolisam Addo Barcola (born 2 September 2002) is a French professional footballer who plays as a forward for club Paris Saint-Germain and the France national team.
+Bradley Jean-Manuel Essolisam Addo Barcola (/fr/; born 2 September 2002) is a French professional footballer who plays as a forward for club Liverpool and the France national team.
+He is known for his speed, agility and dribbling.

 After coming up through Lyon's academy, Barcola began his professional career with his boyhood club, where he would play two seasons, the latter of which he broke out into the starting squad, leading the club in assists.
-In 2023, he signed for Paris Saint-Germain for a €45 million transfer fee, where he went on to win the UEFA Champions League as part of a continental treble in 2025.
+In 2023, he signed for Paris Saint-Germain for a €67 million transfer fee, where he went on to win the UEFA Champions League as part of a continental treble in 2025.
+He won a second consecutive Champions League title with the club in 2026, before signing for Liverpool in the summer of the same year.

 Barcola played youth international football for France at under-21 and Olympic levels.
-He made his senior international debut in June 2024, and was a member of the France squad for UEFA Euro 2024..
+He made his senior international debut in June 2024, and was a member of the France squad for UEFA Euro 2024 and the 2026 FIFA World Cup.

 Early life

-Bradley Jean-Manuel Essolisam Addo Barcola was born on 2 September 2002 in Villeurbanne, a commune in the Metropolis of Lyon, to a French mother and Togolese father.
+Bradley Jean-Manuel Essolisam Addo Barcola was born to a French mother and Togolese father.
+His brother Malcolm is also a footballer, and plays for the Togo national team.
 He started playing football in his home town, before joining Lyon at the age of eight.